 I used two of the plywood pieces from my June Haul.
 I chose two that were the same size for the top and the bottom of the double column console table.
 The trick would be to hide the raw edges of the plywood.

 Enter the picture frame molding from my July Haul!
 I knew I’d find a use for some of it, but I was surprised that I found the perfect project so soon.
-This is just a dry fit as I figure out how to make the double column console table come together.

 *this post contains affiliate links for your convenience, you can read more here*